sagarteria/React-Native-HandsOn/ReactJs-Course-README.md

         ○ Use Redux Toolkit for advanced Redux state management patterns and best practices
     • GraphQL:
         ○ Integrate React with GraphQL APIs for efficient data querying

+    • Internalal Alias - Multi language:
+        ○ Implement internationalization (i18n) and localization in React apps ○ Use libraries like react-i18next or FormatJS for multi-language support ○ Set up language switchers and manage translations
     • Firebase:
         ○ Integrate React applications with third-party backends such as Firebase for authentication and real-time databases
     • Webpack & Babel: